Bill-Gardner/hello-world/README.md

 # hello-world
-A test repository, to see if I can use this.
+A test repository, to learn how to use github.